Mothers of the Disappeared

 "Mothers of the Disappeared" is a song by Irish rock band U2.
 It is the eleventh and final track on their 1987 album The Joshua Tree.
 The song was inspired by lead singer Bono's experiences in Nicaragua and El Salvador in July 1986, following U2's participation in the Conspiracy of Hope tour of benefit concerts for Amnesty International.
-He learned of the Madres de Plaza de Mayo, a group of women whose children had "forcibly disappeared" at the hands of the Argentine and Chilean dictatorships.
+He learned of the Madres de Plaza de Mayo, a group of women whose children had "forcibly disappeared" at the hands of the Argentine dictatorship, a situation that also happened during the Chilean dictatorship.
 While in Central America, he met members of COMADRES, a similar organization whose children had been abducted by the government in El Salvador.
 Bono sympathized with the Madres and COMADRES and wanted to pay tribute to their cause.

 The song was written on a Spanish guitar, and the melody lifted from a piece Bono composed in Ethiopia in 1985 to help teach children basic forms of hygiene.
 The lyrics contain an implicit criticism of the Reagan Administration, which backed two South American regimes that seized power during coups d'état and which provided financial support for the military regime in El Salvador.
-Thematically it has been interpreted as an examination of failures and contradictions in US foreign policy.
+Thematically it has been interpreted as an examination of failures and contradictions in U.S. foreign policy.
 The drum beat provided by Larry Mullen Jr. was processed through an effects unit that gave it a drone-like quality, which bassist Adam Clayton described as "evocative of that sinister death squad darkness".

 "Mothers of the Disappeared" was favourably received by critics, who variously described it as "powerful", "a moving tribute", and containing "stunning beauty and sadness".
 The song was played seven times on the 1987 Joshua Tree Tour, and some recordings were considered for the ending sequence of the 1988 film Rattle and Hum.
 It was revived for four concerts on the 1998 PopMart Tour in South America, and for two of them, the Madres joined the band onstage for the performance, one of which was broadcast on television in Chile.
 Bono used the opportunity to ask former Chilean dictator General Augusto Pinochet to reveal to the Madres the locations of their children's bodies.
 The song was played a further three times on the U2 360° Tour; one performance was dedicated to Fehmi Tosun, an ethnic Kurd who forcibly disappeared in Turkey in 1995.
-Bono re-recorded the song a cappella in 1998 for the album ¡Ni Un Paso Atras!
+Bono re-recorded the song a cappella in 1998 for the album ¡Ni Un Paso Atrás!
 (Not One Step Back!).